premierstacks/php-stack/README.md

 ## 🖍️ Highlights

-- **Advanced Encoding and Decoding**: PHP Util offers sophisticated utilities for handling various data formats, including CSV, JSON, XML, and more, ensuring efficient and accurate data processing.
+- **Advanced Encoding and Decoding**: PHP Stack offers sophisticated utilities for handling various data formats, including CSV, JSON, XML, and more, ensuring efficient and accurate data processing.
-- **Streamlined Error and Exception Handling**: Enhance the reliability of your PHP applications with PHP Util's robust error and exception handling utilities, designed for clarity and ease of debugging.
+- **Streamlined Error and Exception Handling**: Enhance the reliability of your PHP applications with PHP Stack's robust error and exception handling utilities, designed for clarity and ease of debugging.
-- **Versatile Input/Output Operations**: PHP Util provides comprehensive tools for file handling, data streaming, and input/output operations, maximizing flexibility and efficiency in data management.
+- **Versatile Input/Output Operations**: PHP Stack provides comprehensive tools for file handling, data streaming, and input/output operations, maximizing flexibility and efficiency in data management.
-- **Extensive Collection of Utilities**: From array manipulation and string operations to security enhancements and validation tools, PHP Util covers a wide spectrum of functionalities, catering to diverse development needs.
+- **Extensive Collection of Utilities**: From array manipulation and string operations to security enhancements and validation tools, PHP Stack covers a wide spectrum of functionalities, catering to diverse development needs.
-- **Optimized for Performance**: Each utility within PHP Util is optimized for maximum performance, ensuring your PHP applications run smoothly and efficiently.
+- **Optimized for Performance**: Each utility within PHP Stack is optimized for maximum performance, ensuring your PHP applications run smoothly and efficiently.

 ## 🎬 Get Started